Shemsi Pasha (general): Young Turk Revolution and death

-On July 7, 1908, Shemsi with his small unit of Albanian volunteers and two army battalions reached Monastir by train.
-Shemsi lacked hard intelligence about the location of Niyazi's guerilla band and he planned to travel to Resne (modern Resen) and conduct his operations from there.
+On 7 July 1908, Shemsi with his small unit of Albanian volunteers and two army battalions reached Monastir by train.
+Shemsi lacked hard intelligence about the location of Niyazi's guerrilla band and he planned to travel to Resne (modern Resen) and conduct his operations from there.
 The Young Turks (CUP) viewed Shemsi and his military forces as superior to their bands and that any clash between them and Ottoman military forces composed of Albanian soldiers and volunteers would damage Albanian-CUP relations.
 The CUP Monastir branch took the decision to assassinate Shemsi before he would begin his military campaign.
-First Lieutenant Atıf Kamçıl, a CUP revolutionary and member of the self-sacrificing volunteer division of the CUP Monastir branch wrote later in life that he alone decided to assassinate Shemsi.
-Kamçıl stated he asked the CUP Monastir branch for a gun and had talks about the matter with Süleyman Askerî, the branch's guide.
-The director of the CUP Monastir branch, Lieutenant Colonel Sadik Bey (Șehreküștü) stated that it was only himself who gave the fatwa (order) for killing Shemsi.
-In a telegram by the CUP Monastir branch they wrote that a "self sacrificing" volunteer himself wanted to undertake the task.

-During his stopover in Monastir Shemsi telegraphed the palace and exchanged messages with the First Chamberlain giving them advice to mobilise those Albanian chiefs that were for years under imperial patronage and to fight the officers who were in open revolt challenging the government.
-Shemsi also exchanged telegraphs with Albanian notables.
+The first lieutenant Atıf Kamçıl, a member of the "self-sacrificing volunteer division" of the CUP Monastir branch wrote later in life that he alone decided to assassinate Shemsi, and had talks about the matter with branch guide Süleyman Askerî, and a branch telegram stated that "a self sacrificing" volunteer undertook the task alone.
+During his stopover in Monastir Shemsi telegraphed the palace and exchanged messages with the First Chamberlain giving them advice to mobilise those Albanian chiefs that were for years under imperial patronage and to fight the revolting officers.
 As he left the telegraph office and went to enter the carriage Shemsi was assassinated in front of his Albanian bodyguards on July 7 by Atıf Kamçıl.
-Kamçıl, as he fled from the location was wounded in the leg and later hid in the home of Lieutenant Mahmut Soydun.
+Kamçıl, as he fled from the location was wounded in the leg.
 The Albanian bodyguards of Shemsi had been swayed by the CUP to their side that during the incident they only shot their firearms into the air, did not chase after Kamçıl and later fled from the scene themselves.